 - What Happened to the Mouse?: What about Snake as he took a family hostage?

-- What the Hell, Hero?: Luke calls Lisa despicable for what she did to Clara and Clara tries to give Lisa a speech about how there's more important things than boys, only to see Bart.
+- What the Hell, Hero?: Luke calls Lisa despicable for what she did to Clara.
+Clara also tries to give Lisa a speech about how there's more important things than boys, only to see Bart.